avani-16/SQLAlchemy-Challenge/README.md

 # SQLAlchemy-Challenge

-#### Climate Analysis and Exploration about the area around Honolulu, Hawaii for holiday vacation.
+### Climate Analysis and Exploration about the area around Honolulu, Hawaii for holiday vacation.

-#### Instruction
+### Instruction

-#### Part 1: Analyze and Explore the Climate Data
+### Part 1: Analyze and Explore the Climate Data

-Used SQLAlchemy ORM queries, Pandas, and Matplotlib to do basic climate analysis and data exploratiob of the climate database.
+Used SQLAlchemy ORM queries, Pandas, and Matplotlib to do basic climate analysis and data exploration of the climate database.
 The following steps were followed to answer all queries:
 1. Used 'climate_starter.ipynb' and 'hawaii.sqlite' to complete climate analysis and data exploration.
 2. Used SQLAlchemy create_engine() function to connect to SQLite database.